bafolts/java2php/README.md

       php HelloWorld.class.php
 ```

-* Windows users can run this command quickly with runExample.bat
+* Windows users can run this command quickly with the [runExample batch script](runExample.bat).
-* Linux users can run this command quickly with runExample.sh
+* Linux users can run this command quickly with the [runExample shell script](runExample.sh).